dkelly255/freshwater-fly-fishing/README.md

 # Freshwater-Fly-Fishing
-- Freshwater Fly Fishing is a site that aims to help introduce people to the Sport of Fly Fishing in Ireland
+- Site Owner's goal: Freshwater Fly Fishing is a site that aims to help introduce people to the Sport of Fly Fishing in Ireland
 - The website will be targeted towards people new to the Sport, and towards existing anglers who want to try a different style to traditional rod/reel-based fishing
-- The site will be useful for users to understand some of the attractions of Fly Fishing, and get informed about locations where they can participate in the Sport
+- External User's goal: The site will be useful for users to understand some of the attractions of Fly Fishing, and get informed about locations where they can participate in the Sport
 - (*Placeholder for Screenshots of website pages on different form-factors*)

 # Features